 Upon the launch of the app, Apple said they will be updating the app regularly.
 This means, expect those filters to be updated soon.
 In addition, Apple may offer extra premium content to further monetize the app, though it’s just a speculation.

 Moreover, the company has no plan to bundle the app into any of their hardware devices, meaning the company is seeing the app as a bit of fun, rather than making it an essential piece of software.

 Presently, Clips is a simple video editing app, simple by design to make shareable videos easily.
 And, there is really not much difference between iPhone and iPad version of Clips.
 Though, Apple does offer a quick way in tablet version to make presentations for classrooms.

 Lastly, the app, as it stands, is mostly about simplicity which actually people love these days.
 Take any startup app for example.
-Uber, Ola, Instacart, or Airbnb, all these apps offer a simplest user interface possible.
-In fact, if you approach any top mobile app development company with your app idea, they’ll surely suggest to go for simple navigation and user interface.
+Uber, Ola, Instacart, or Airbnb, all these apps offer the simplest user interface possible.
+In fact, if you approach any top mobile app development company with your app idea, they’ll surely suggest going for simple navigation and user interface.

 Because that’s what users demand.

 Therefore, the design should be simple, making common tasks easy and provide good shortcuts related to longer procedures, if any.
 Moreover, since mobile video views have been increased by 400% in past years, it’s worth moving forward, if you have a mobile app idea in mind.

 Want to Develop a Video Editing App Like Clips?
 We Can Help!